Muzi-EXPLORE/data_streams_demo/README.md

 ## Read Data
 'read_data.py' runs a loop used to consume/read data from a stream.
 Runs a loop that fetches data every 30 seconds

+## Response Cleaner
+'response_cleaner.py' shows what a typical response would look like and how to clean or read data from it.